[Based on an incident which happened one evening in Russia. It’s 70% true.]

 ‘Fine, fine.’ he started to try to un-cling-film it, he was hopeless.

 ‘Here, give it to me.’
 She found the edge and slowly peeled it back, laying each piece over her knee to put back after.
-She took off the lid, said ‘spasibo’ again, quite softly and took a little less than one quarter with her fingers, then repeated the process with the other.
+She took off the lid, said ‘spasibo’ again and took a little less than one quarter with her fingers, then repeated the process with the other.
 She broke the end off the kolbasa.

 ‘I see you almost every day but I never learned your name.
 You already call me by my nickname.’